aranvhout/OMSS_generator/omss_documentation.md

 `AttributeType` is modified across the row.

 Most `RuleTypes` are general and can operate on any `AttributeType`.
-However, each `AttributeType` can be governed by only one RuleType.
+However, each `AttributeType` can be governed by only one `RuleType`.

 Since `RuleTypes` are general and shared across `elements`, they are discussed here. `AttributeTypes`, on the other hand, are specific to